dsgelab/gmap-retrieval/README.md

 # gmap_retrieval

 ## Overview
-This Python package is for retrieving geographical data from Google API based on a list of locations specified by latitudes and longitudes.
+This Python package is for retrieving geographical data using Google API based on a list of locations specified by latitudes and longitudes.

 Using this package, you can fetch:
 1. satellite images centered around the input locations,
-2. Google street view images from areas around the input locations, and
+2. Google street view images from randomly-chosen locations around the input locations, and
-3. various data on Google Maps about properties around the input locations.
+3. various data on Google Maps about properties around the input locations such as the number of restaurants and average price level of properties.

 You can also:
 4. get list of user reviews based on a list of [Google Place IDs](https://developers.google.com/places/place-id) of properties of interests, and
-5. predict the cost when collecting different types of data using this package.
+5. predict the cost when collecting different types of data using above functions.

-This package was originally developed for the purpose of collecting geographical data of individuals in biobank datasets in research contexts.
+This package was developed for the purpose of collecting geographical data of individuals in biobank datasets in research contexts.

 ## Examples
 ```